IWAE-TIME/alpsim.github.io/content/tutorials/python/dmrg/dmrg03.md

 toc: true
 ---

-As local observables we consider observables that are linked to one specific site.
+We consider observables that are linked to one specific site to be local observables.
 In the case of spin chains, the meaningful local observable is the local magnetization $\langle S^z_i \rangle$ .

 ## Excitations in the Spin-1 Chain